EthWorks/ENSBuilder/README.md

 const provider = await builder.bootstrapWith('example', 'eth');
 ```

-This will setup ENS, register top-level domain `eth` and `example.eth`.
+This will setup ENS, register top-level domain `eth` and domain under it `example.eth`.
-It will also create a registrar, resolver and reverse registrar for `example.eth`.
+It will also create a registrar for `example.eth` as well as global resolver and reverse registrar.

-This will return `ethers` provider pre-configured with new ENS.
+The method will return `ethers` provider pre-configured with new ENS.
 You can use provider methods for domain resolution, e.g.:
 ```js
 const address = provider.resolveName('example.eth');